mtermoul/col-admin/article/article.md

 As you can see, from the code above. the `v-data-table` component is using `filteredStudents` variable as it's data source.
 Inside Vuex store we have two state variables:

-* students: an array wich contains all students that are fetched from the database.
+* students: an array which contains all students that are fetched from the database.
-* filterdStudents: an array wchich contains only the students matching the filter criteria.
-Intially, if no filter is selected, then this variable will have exact same value as the `students` variable.
+* filterdStudents: an array which contains only the students matching the filter criteria.
+Initially, if no filter is selected, then this variable will have exact same value as the `students` variable.

 The `data-table` component also has three sections: